zcfabra/lenfind/README.md

 ### To install:

 1. Git clone this repository/download it as a folder
-2. Move the lenfind.py file into usr/local/bin
+2. Move the lenfind.py file into usr/local/bin (or create a symlink)
 3. Remove the .py extension, chmod +x it so that it becomes an executable

 ### To use: